Antelope-IT/telescope-controller/README.md

 >
 > The Adafruit Stepper + DC Motor Feather is capable of supplying 1.2A per coil/phase at voltages in the range 4.5v to 13.5v so 0.4A at 6v is well within the operating range of the device.

-# Software
+## Software
 The code is written in CircuitPython version 5.3.0.
-The microcontroller will automatically load and run code.py at startup.
+The microcontroller will automatically load and run [code.py](https://github.com/Antelope-IT/telescope-controller/blob/master/src/code.py) at startup.
 The code has a setup phase followed by a continuous loop.
-The code depends on a number of libraries(see below).
+The code has a number of dependencies (see below).

 In the setup phase the hardware is initialised and timing constants are declared.
 The timing constants are used to divide the cycle rate of loop so that the stepper motors are advanced at the calculated intervals.
 Provided that the cycle rate of the loop is sufficiently faster than the rate of stepper motor movement this should be fine.

 The defining timing constant is the raDelay constant - the calculation for which is shown below.
-This value is the delay in seconds between steps of the Right Ascension stepper motor needed to drive the telescope so that it tracks across the sky at the right speed (if I've calculated correctly).
+This value is the delay in seconds between steps of the Right Ascension stepper motor needed to drive the telescope so that it tracks across the sky at the right speed (if the calculation is correct).
 The limitations of the stepper motors used means that it can't operate as a goto motor drive - the motors and gearing mean it can't physically move fast enough.
 To this end RA movement is essentially stop or go, future developments might be to add some means of finer adjustment.
 The DEC movement is simply for finer adjustment up and down this movement is four times the speed of the RA movement.
 The value four was selected because its known to give a rate of movement within the operating range of the stepper motors.

 The motor step rates are further divided by 8 ( 4 x microsteps per single step / 32 ) to provide a clock rate to drive the indicator leds so that they flash when the motor is moving in indicated direction.

 More work could be done to refine and improve this code but it should be remembered that there is no Decimal library for CircuitPython and no Async library (AFAIK) so precision will be limited by the floating precision and the fastest rate at which the processor can traverse the loop of code.
-It also has to be remembered that not withstanding the limitations inherent in the code, there are also the limitations in the hardware; the stepper motors, gears etc. Hence the health warning regards this isn't a replacement for a consumer grade telescope motor drive.
+It also has to be remembered that not withstanding the limitations inherent in the code, there are also the limitations in the hardware; the stepper motors, gears etc.

-## Libraries
+### Libraries
-The code has the folowing dependencies these are standard Adafruit libraries which can be found in the [CircuitPython libraries and drivers bundel](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
-Download the zip, extract it and copy the required libraries to the CircuitPy/lib folder as required.
+The code has the folowing dependencies these are standard Adafruit libraries which can be found in the [CircuitPython libraries and drivers bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
+Download the zip, extract it and copy the libraries to the CircuitPy/lib folder as required.

 * Adafruit_Bus_Device
 * Adafruit_Register